tatsuya19871219/SVGObjectsDecomposer/README.md

 Try to load the containing [sample images](./samples/) for testing the tool.

+Since the tool calls inkscape process several times during **save**, it takes longer as the given SVG file has much objects.

 ## TODO

 - Improve UI (such as the progressbar in processing)